onnoberkan/demo-repo/README.md

 # trials

 how to merge: terminal -> git merge ${name of branch you want to merge with the branch you're on}
+how to save to the directory above: terminal -> git push --set-upstream origin ${the branch you're on}
+how to save to current branch: